remix-run/history/README.md

 // Listen for changes to the current location const unlisten = history.listen(location => {
-  console.log(location.pathname)
+  console.log(location.path, location.state)
 })

-// Push a new entry onto the history stack history.push({
+// Push a new entry onto the history stack. history.push('/the/path?the=query#the-hash', { the: 'state' })
-  pathname: '/the/path',
-  search: '?a=query',

-  // Extra location-specific state may be kept in session
-  // storage instead of in the URL query string!
-  state: { the: 'state' }
-})

 // When you're finished, stop the listener unlisten()
 ```

-You can find many more examples [in the documentation](https://github.com/ReactTraining/history/tree/master/docs)!
+You can find many more examples [in the documentation](https://github.com/mjackson/history/tree/master/docs)!

 ## Thanks